bradford-hamilton/Ruby-On-Quails/guides/source/active_record_validations.md

 a web form, you probably want to display an error message when one of the validations fail.

-Because every application handles this kind of thing differently, Rails does not include any view helpers to help you generate these messages directly.
+Because every application handles this kind of thing differently, Quails does not include any view helpers to help you generate these messages directly.
-However, due to the rich number of methods Rails gives you to interact with validations in general, it's fairly easy to build your own.
-In addition, when generating a scaffold, Rails will put some ERB into the `_form.html.erb` that it generates that displays the full list of errors on that model.
+However, due to the rich number of methods Quails gives you to interact with validations in general, it's fairly easy to build your own.
+In addition, when generating a scaffold, Quails will put some ERB into the `_form.html.erb` that it generates that displays the full list of errors on that model.

 Assuming we have a model that's been saved in an instance variable named